tangentsoft/pidp8i/doc/os8pkg.md

  * `outputs:` A specification of what outputs are integrated into the target media from the package file.
 This looks like an OS/8 command decoder file copy specification.

+ * `cleanups:` A list of files that should also be cleaned up when uninstalling a package.

  * `build:` A default build runs an os8-run script found in `.../scripts/misc` with a name composed from the package name, and the package format with a `.os8` extension.